Fabriko/bikebell/README.md

 **Data gets more valuable to planners as it builds.**

-The _product_ is better cycling options, with the end result of further conversions
+The _product_ is better cycling options, with the end result of further conversions.

 We completed a funded pilot in late 2015.
 We develop this for love where we can and [pitch for further funding](./pitch.md) so we can continue.
 We'd love to get payed to advance something that benefits nearly everyone.